j99thoms/smash-charts/README.md

-# The Super Smash Dashboard!
+# Smash Charts

-#### Try it out at [the-super-smash-dashboard.onrender.com](https://the-super-smash-dashboard.onrender.com)!
+#### Try it out at [smash-charts.onrender.com](https://smash-charts.onrender.com)!
-   > Please note that the dashboard will take a couple of minutes to load each time you start a new session.
+   > Please note that the app will take a minute or two to load each time you start a new session.
    >
    > This is because it is currently being hosted using a "free-tier" plan, which does not support 24/7 uptime.

-Welcome to The Super Smash Dashboard!
-This is a resource for Super Smash Bros. players who are interested in exploring the various quantitative attributes that control a character's in-game physics, such a character's weight, a character's maximum movement speed (in various forms, e.g. walking, running, and airborne), and a character's airborne acceleration.
+Welcome to Smash Charts!
+This is a resource for Super Smash Bros. players who are interested in exploring the various quantitative attributes that control a character's in-game physics, such as a character's weight, a character's maximum movement speed (in various forms, e.g. walking, running, and airborne), and a character's airborne acceleration.

-## Proposal

-I ([@J99thoms](https://github.com/J99thoms)) am a graduate student at the University of British Columbia who is enrolled in the Master of Data Science program ([UBC-MDS](https://github.com/UBC-MDS)).
-I am also a huge fan of Super Smash Bros.
-As a result, The Super Smash Dashboard was created as both a personal project as well as to satisfiy part of the requirements of the UBC MDS program.
-The project proposal can be found [here](docs/proposal.md).

 ## Usage

-With this dashboard, users are able to choose which attributes to visualize as well as how to visualize those attributes.
+With this web app, users are able to choose which attributes to visualize as well as how to visualize those attributes.
 Users can quickly see which characters have the highest/lowest value in any given attribute by using a bar chart, and can also see how any given attribute relates to any other attribute by using a scatter plot.
-The visualizations include tooltips so that one is able to determine the exact values of a character's attributes by simply hovering their mouse over the relevant section of the visualization.
+The visualizations include tooltips so that one can determine the exact values of a character's attributes by simply hovering their mouse over the relevant section of the visualization.

 ## Credits and References